Egyptian Petroleum Investments Corp Signs A Cooperation Agreement With Elite Capital & Co. Limited

-Egyptian Petroleum Investments Corp Signs a Cooperation Agreement with Elite Capital & Co.
-Limited

-CAIRO, EGYPT, September 6, 2023/EINPresswire/ -- Mr. George Matharu, President of Elite Capital & Co.
+(MENAFN- GlobeNewsWire - Nasdaq) CAIRO, Egypt, Sept.
+06, 2023 (GLOBE NEWSWIRE) -- Mr. George Matharu, President of Elite Capital & Co.
 Limited, announced today that Elite Capital & Co. has signed a Cooperation Agreement with the Egyptian Petroleum Investments Corp (EPI Corp.)

 “Elite Capital & Co.
 Limited has signed a Cooperation Agreement in the oil and petrochemical sector with one of the most important and leading specialists in this industry, EPI Corp, after holding negotiations since April 2023, which culminated in this exceptional event,” Mr. George Matharu said.